 Fenty Skin will be available on fentyskin.com on July 31st 2020 (US time).

-Fenty Skin products were provided for review, which did not affect my opinion.
+Fenty Skin products were provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.